ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/windows-perf-vs-extension.md

 ### Build from source

-For those preferring to build from the source, simply clone the repository and build the `WindowsPerfGUI` Project using the default configuration on Visual Studio.
+For those preferring to build from the source, simply clone [the repository](https://github.com/arm-developer-tools/windowsperf-vs-extension) and build the `WindowsPerfGUI` solution using the default configuration on Visual Studio.
 This alternative installation method offers flexibility and customization.

 ### Setup